iotaledger/identity.rs/documentation/docs/libraries/rust/getting_started.md

 ## API Reference

-If you would like to build the [API Reference](api_reference) yourself from source, you can do so by running the following command:
+If you would like to build the [API Reference](api_reference) yourself from the source, you can do so by running the following command:

 ```rust
 cargo doc --document-private-items --no-deps --open